|

 located on the north portion of the town, was used for harvesting ice

-to the 1920s.
+from the 1800s to the 1920s.
 Ice houses soon rimmed the shores.
-The lake also provided
+The

 |